BGCG/project3/README.md

 * LucidChart - for wireframing, which an image of the wireframe created in LucidChart is provided in the Design section of this README
 * AmIResponsive - for the screenshot of how the app will look across different devices, which is included in the introduction to this README
 * citethisforme.com - to generate website references

+#### Python libraries

+* gspread - for working with google sheets in this Python project
+* datetime - to easily manipulate the date and time object
+* google-auth - to provide authentification to the API
+* tabulate - to easily produce neat tables for user feedback

 ### Deployment